-I took a weekend trip to the Universal Orlando Resort, and spent most of the time in the Harry Potter sections of the parks.
+I took a weekend trip to Universal Studios Orlando in January 2018, and spent most of the time in the Harry Potter sections of the parks.
 There are a few tips that I picked up before my visit (and a few things I learned while there that I wish I had known before going) that every muggle heading off to the magical world needs to know.
 Having mastered a few simple spells myself, I feel qualified to pass these tips and tricks along to you.

 Grab a quill and take notes – here’s how to have a magical experience at the Wizarding World of Harry Potter!

 Jump to the content you're looking for!

 - My Top Travel Tips for Visiting the Wizarding World of Harry Potter at Universal Orlando in 2018!

 - Harry Potter World Tips to Make the Most of the Rides

 - Exploring Diagon Alley and Hogsmeade